JuliaCollections/DataStructures.jl/README.rst

   This operation deletes the item addressed by ``i``.
   It is an error to call
-  this on an entry that has already been deleted or on the before-start or past-end indices.
+  this on an entry that has already been deleted or on the before-start or past-end tokens.
 After this operation is complete, ``i`` is an invalid token and cannot be used in any further operations.
   Time: O(log *n*)